asumagic/angelsea/README.md

 - macOS x86-64
 - MSVC x86-64

-32-bit x86 is not planned as it is not supported by MIR (and kind of can't be).
+32-bit x86 is not planned as it is not supported by MIR.

 ## Current status